Priority queue: Usual implementation

 To improve performance, priority queues are typically based on a heap, giving $O(\log n)$ performance for inserts and removals, and $O(n)$ to build the heap initially from a set of $n$ elements.
 Variants of the basic heap data structure such as pairing heaps or Fibonacci heaps can provide better bounds for some operations.

 Alternatively, when a self-balancing binary search tree is used, insertion and removal also take $O(\log n)$ time, although building trees from existing sequences of elements takes $O(n \log n)$ time; this is typical where one might already have access to these data structures, such as with third-party or standard libraries.
-From a space-complexity standpoint, using self-balancing binary search tree with linked list takes more storage, since it requires to store extra references to other nodes.
+From a space-complexity standpoint, using self-balancing binary search tree with linked list takes more storage, since it requires storing extra references to other nodes.

 From a computational-complexity standpoint, priority queues are congruent to sorting algorithms.
 The section on the equivalence of priority queues and sorting algorithms, below, describes how efficient sorting algorithms can create efficient priority queues.